The Best $2000 Premium Mini-ITX Gaming PC Build – February 2023

 For February 2023, the $2,000 Premium Mini-ITX Gaming PC Build features AMD’s blazing-fast Ryzen 5 7600X 6-core, 12-thread CPU, a gaming specialist like no other CPU on the market.
 It’s the perfect processor for an ITX gaming system, thanks to its impressive power and efficiency.
 It’ll have no trouble maxing out our GPU of choice, Nvidia’s new GeForce RTX 4070 Ti 12GB, which matches Nvidia’s older 3090 Ti at a much lower price, and with far lower power consumption!

-Perhaps just as important as all the computational firepower used in this system is the case, which truly defines this build.
-The Cooler Master NR200 brings high-end capabilities down to a compact size and a very reasonable price.
-With competitors only available from boutique manufacturers at twice the price, the NR200 stands alone.
-Inside, you’ll be installing 16GB of fast DDR4-3600 RAM, a speedy 1TB PCIe-based solid-state drive, and our favorite cooler of all time, the Scythe Fuma 2.
+Just as important as all the computational firepower used in this system is the case, which truly defines this build.
+The NR200 from Cooler Master brings high-end capabilities down to a compact size and a very reasonable price.
+With competitors only available from boutique manufacturers at over twice the price, the NR200 stands alone.
+Inside, you’ll be installing 32GB of fast DDR5-6000 RAM, a 1TB PCIe Gen 4 solid-state drive, and a 120mm tower cooler from Scythe.
 Keeping the system running is a compact 650W Gold-rated SFX power supply, which will have more than enough power for all the gear in this build.

-To see recommended accessories for this build, just scroll down to the bottom of this page Throughout this guide, you’ll see direct links to Amazon or Newegg for US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and parts of the EU, with automatic reginal substitutions made where necessary.
+To see recommended accessories for this build, just scroll down to the bottom of this page, or check out our dedicated Monitor Buyer’s Guide and Peripherals Buyer’s Guide.
+Throughout this guide, you’ll see direct links to Amazon or Newegg for US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and parts of the EU, with automatic reginal substitutions made where necessary.
 To support continued development of these guides, please use these links when you’re ready to buy your ITX machine!